RiRah123/Aframe-3D-Image-Replica/README.md

 ## Project Summary

 For our project, we were required to build a 3D environment based off a 2D piece of media.
 Using this as a baseline, we decided to build a 3D image replica of Vincent Willem van Gogh's *Wheatfield with Crows* using A-Frame.
-An original image of the 2D drawing is attached below and an image of the 3D replica for the drawing it attached below that.
+An original image of the 2D drawing is attached below and an image of our 3D replica for the drawing it attached below that.

 <h3 align="center">
     Original 2D Drawing:<br/>